Giovan/Django-REST-Framework_tutorial/readme.md

 ```sh
 pipenv shell
 ```
-To enter in the pipenv interactive mode, then run(It will create the database in sqlite format and also run migrations for tables creation
+To enter in the pipenv interactive mode

-) sqlite is used for tutorial version and easy access to functionalities, in your product use a stable and production ready database (Poastgres, MySQL, Mongo, Oracle):
+Then run:
 ```sh
 python3 manage.py migrate
 ```
+It will create the database in sqlite format and also run migrations for tables creation; sqlite is used for tutorial version and easy access to functionalities, in your product use a stable and production ready database (Poastgres, MySQL, Mongo, Oracle)

-*Recommended superuser(admin) creation, it will helps to manage data in the UI Then we can run the project as simple as:
+*Recommended superuser(admin) creation, it will helps to manage data in the UI
 ```sh
 python3 manage.py createsuperuser
 ```